Good-Rabbit/cadets_nearby/README.md

 # cadets_nearby

-An open source project for finding nearby cadets in Bangladesh.
+An open source flutter project for finding nearby cadets in Bangladesh.